 Plays a bit like: Mats Hummels

-Nianzou also looks set to follow in Hummels' footsteps as one of the best "quarterbacks" in world football.
+He looks set to follow in Hummels' footsteps as one of the best "quarterbacks" in world football.
 The 18-year-old isn't shy about trying to pick out a long ball, especially when sitting in front of the defence.
 His impressive passing range means he can easily spread play forward or wide, helping to put his attacking teammates on the front foot.
-When he gets to Bayern, he'll also be able to take notes from another long-ball specialist: Hummels' former partner-in-crime Jerome Boateng.
-As for rivalling the Dortmund man's CV - Nianzou has already claimed one league title at PSG, France aren't a bad footballing nation, and silverware is all but guaranteed at the Allianz Arena…
+As for rivalling the Dortmund man's CV - Nianzou has already claimed one league title each at PSG and Bayern, with more silverware expected in the near future at the Allianz Arena…

 Did you know?